Get the Southwest Companion Pass now for 2 years – 50,000 / 60,000 point signup offers are back!!

 - If you qualify for a business card (and remember, you can have a small home business with almost no revenue and you can qualify for this card) you just need the two cards – one personal and one business.
 When you hit your minimum spend, you get the Companion Pass.
 Note that if you do this, apply for the Business card first and then the Personal card – just in case you are at 4/24 (of 5/24) with Chase already as the Business card won’t count against you.

 - If you don’t qualify for a business card, you can still get both Personal cards.
 That will get you 100,000 points for the bonuses, 4,000 for hitting minimum spend and then you just need 6,000 more points to qualify.
 That could be $1,000 (or less) on Southwest flights or a combination of that and things like car rentals, Rewards Network dining, flowers, etc (just make sure you use the associated links (i.e Southwest shopping portal) to earn your Rapids Rewards points!).
-That Rewards Network dining portal, by the way, is giving 1,000 bonus points for your first $25 dine… so now you’re up to 105,000 points – just like that!
+That Rewards Network dining portal, by the way, is giving 1,000 bonus points for your first $25 dine… but be aware that the portal bonuses won’t count – only points earned from actual dining and shopping.
+Southwest specifies only “base” points from partners like shopping and dining count.

-As a reminder, I keep current credit card offers on the travel rewards credit card page (and earn a commission if you apply through those links, which I greatly appreciate).
+As a reminder, I keep current credit card offers on the travel rewards credit card page (and earn a commission if you apply and are approved through those links, which I greatly appreciate).
 There is a section for Travel/Airline Cards.
+I cannot thank you enough should you choose to “tip” me for my work here by using my links when/if you apply for a card.